Access the Series: Enrolling now in The Estate Registry. →

 Dry sherry being poured into a soup pot to deglaze sautéed aromatics

-A masterclass in aromatic layering and lipid stabilization.
+A in aromatic layering and lipid stabilization.
 This bisque features the botanical complexity of fennel and a controlled capsaicin heat from jalapenos, deglazed with dry sherry and finished with a silk-like sour cream emulsion.

 Prep Time 15 minutes